jcraane/kmm-images/README.md

 - Download the vd-tool.zip file
 - Extract the contents of the zip file to a folder of choice
+- Restart the IDE or terminal to make sure the path settings are taken into account.
-- Configure the plugin with the path to vd-tool.
+- Configure the plugin with the path to <EXTRACTED_CONTENTS>/vd-tool/bin.
 The recommended way is to add vd-tool/bin to your path so the only configuration needed is the following: pathToVdTool.set("vd-tool")
-- Restart the IDE or terminal to make sure the path settings are taken into account.

 Please note this tool is only required if raw svg files are used.